mehethe/PeakBuy/README.md

 ## Live Demo:
 - [https://peak-buy.onrender.com/](https://peak-buy.onrender.com/)
-- Rendering spins down free web services when they become inactive for a while, and spinning them up again upon a request may take **up to 50 seconds.
+- Render spins down free web services when they become inactive for a while, and spinning them up again upon a request may take **up to 50 seconds.
 Please be patient upon the first load.**